 Service Listings and Rating

 The listing and rating page as show below has the introductory data about the user and serves as their marketing page.
 It is also a page that displays end customer comments.
-So character encoding, backend databases and services, fonts, and UI should all be evaluated for new languages.
+So character encoding, backend databases and services, fonts, and the UI should all be evaluated for new languages.
+If it is a native app there will be a lot of UI localization and support built into the front-end.
+However, run-time content and dynamic content injected from the backend will create consistency challenges across the app.
+Common issues are a mixed language experience, or munged characters due to inconsistent across the app and platform.

 Text: The text direction may be an issue for supporting right to left or double byte languages.
-The UI itself may need to be mirrored.
+The UI itself may be easily mirrored but content in the app may not be as easily supported in different scripts.

 Input method editor: Since this is a system that will be capturing a lot of input you may also need an input method editor for capturing Chinese, Japanese, Korean, and Indic characters.